ProjecVirgil/VirgilAI/README.md

 1. The first part of the installation is to download all the files from the repository
    - command linee ```git clone https://github.com/Retr0100/VirgilApp.git```
    - or download the zip
-2. now we need the api (for now i am not rich and i do not pay for everything) so we are need of 4 api keys
+2. Now we need the api (for now i am not rich and i do not pay for everything) so we are need of 4 api keys
    - API for OpenAI and GPT,
           i recommend this [video tutorial](https://www.youtube.com/watch?v=u-LeLPBZr2k)